-An intuitive georeferencing (coordinate-correction) tool for vector layers.
-Grab an old node and release it at the new position to add control points, preview the Helmert/Affine transform in real time, and apply the result as a new layer, as features added to the current layer, or as an in-place edit.
+An intuitive georeferencing (coordinate-correction) tool for vector and raster layers.
+Grab a point and release it at the new position to add control points, preview the Helmert/Affine transform in real time, and apply the result.

-Align survey/CAD-derived vector data to known points with a direct, PowerPoint-like feel (move, rotate, scale).
+Align survey/CAD-derived vector data or scanned/old raster maps to known points with a direct, PowerPoint-like feel (move, rotate, scale).
 No numeric input is required: control points (GCPs) are added with the mouse only.
-Press an old node and release at the new position to add a GCP; click an existing GCP to include/exclude it from the fit, or drag it to move its destination.
-Sources and destinations snap to the vertices of any visible vector layer (including the target itself), and a source may also be a free point.
+For vector layers, press an old node and release at the new position; sources snap to vertices of any visible vector layer.
+For raster layers, press a recognizable point on the image and release at its correct map position (free-point source; the image itself has no vertices).
+The transformed geometry/image is previewed in real time while dragging.
+Per-GCP X/Y error, overall RMS, standard deviation and scale factor are shown; residuals are colored green-to-red and the list is sortable.
 Transforms: Helmert (fixed scale or with scale) and Affine.
-The transformed geometry is previewed in real time while dragging, with adjustable preview FPS and vertex decimation for heavy data.
-Per-GCP X/Y error, overall RMS, standard deviation and scale factor are shown; residuals are colored green-to-red and the list is sortable.
-Apply as a new layer, as features added to the current layer, or as an in-place edit (add/edit run in edit mode, so Ctrl+Z undoes them and nothing is committed until you save).
-GCPs can be saved/loaded as CSV to reuse the same transform on another layer in the same CRS, and a temporary CSV is written on every apply.
+Apply: vector -> new memory layer, add to current layer, or in-place edit (undoable); raster -> a new georeferenced layer written as a VRT with an updated geotransform (no resampling, lossless).
+GCPs can be saved/loaded as CSV.
 Same-CRS workflow only (no reprojection): keep the layer CRS and the project CRS identical; a warning is shown when they differ.
-Acknowledgment: the interactive UI (grab a node and move it to add control points) is inspired by the "Freehand Raster Georeferencer" plugin by Guilhem Vellut (https://github.com/gvellut/FreehandRasterGeoreferencer); licensed under GPL v2 or later, this plugin is distributed under GPL v3.
+Acknowledgment: the interactive UI (grab a point and move it to add control points) is inspired by the "Freehand Raster Georeferencer" plugin by Guilhem Vellut (https://github.com/gvellut/FreehandRasterGeoreferencer); licensed under GPL v2 or later, this plugin is distributed under GPL v3.

 Plugin Tags